 When you retire a version, the next highest version becomes active and resulting in two different scenarios:

-Retired versions will still be visible in the UEM console.
+Retired versions will still be visible in the UEM console if you filtered by Retired.

 Use Case: